tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/creation_celestial_body_settings.rst

-where the ``global_frame_origin`` and ``global_frame_orientation`` define the reference frame in which state vectors stored in the environment `during` propagation are represented.
+where the ``global_frame_origin`` and ``global_frame_orientation`` define the reference frame in which state vectors stored in the environment `during` the propagation are represented.
 In general, it is recommended to choose this as the most 'intuitive' frame origin for your propagation
 (e.g. SSB or Sun for solar system scale propagations, Earth for an Earth orbiter, Mars for a Martian mission, etc.).
 The above function creates an object of type :class:`~tudatpy.numerical_simulation.environment_setup.BodyListSettings`, which stores the settings for all bodies.

 .. note::